Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

 There are different ways polynomials can be categorized.
-They can be named for the degree of the polynomial as well as by the number of terms it has.
+They are often named for the degree of the polynomial and the number of terms it has.
 Here are some examples:

-- Trinomials - a trinomial is a polynomial that contains three terms ("tri" meaning three.)
+- Trinomials - These are polynomials that contain three terms ("tri" meaning three.)
 2y+5x+1 and y-x+7 are examples of trinomials.

 There are quadrinomials (four terms) and so on, but these are usually just called polynomials regardless of the number of terms they contain.
-Polynomials can contain an infinite number of terms, so if you're not sure if it's a trinomial or quadrinomial, you can just call it a polynomial.
+Polynomials can have an infinite number of terms, so if you're not sure if it's a trinomial or quadrinomial, you can call it a polynomial.

 Operations on Polynomials